thingsboard/thingsboard-gateway/docs/installation/tb-gateway.rst

 #. :code:`cd ~` - Move to the home directory of the gateway
 #.
 Follow the steps laid out in the `ThingsBoard Gateway Source Installation Instructions <https://thingsboard.io/docs/iot-gateway/install/source-installation/>`_

-   * Step 2 - Instead perform :code:`git clone git@github.com:drexelwireless/thingsboard-gateway.git`
+   * Step 2 - Instead perform :code:`git clone --single-branch --branch thingsboard-master git@github.com:drexelwireless/thingsboard-gateway.git`
    * Step 4 - Be sure to use :code:`sudo python3 setup.py install` instead
 #.
 In order to run your gateway from the source, you need to add :code:`thingsboard-gateway.service` in :code:`/etc/systemd/system directory`